networkandcode/networkandcode.github.io/_posts/kubernetes/components/2020-04-26-modify-kubelet-config.md

 This is just like any other kubeconfig, however the key point to note is the username which is ```system:node:master```, the first two portions system:node refers to the group and this is a special purpose group in Kubernetes that provides the kubelet with a special 'Node Authorization' mode to perform standard operations on the API server.
+Hence, kubelet doesn't need methods such as RBAC for authorization.

 Let's now see the kubelet's configuration on the master instance.
 ```